AnnaPChop/Implementation-of-Scoring-Rules-for-Clients/README.md

 Synthetic Data: Generation of random data to simulate a portfolio of 100 clients.
 Visualization: Charts to represent score distribution and hypothesis analysis.
 Detailed Instructions: Includes instructions to reproduce the analysis and generate new scenarios.
-Ideal for those working in credit analysis, account recovery, and data science applied to business.
+Ideal for those working in credgit analysis, account recovery, and data science applied to business.
+.